-The problem I continue to witness are parents “forcing” or “pressurizing” their child into a sport that they themselves were successful.
-If I played, YOU play.
-Then suddenly become frustrated and alarmed once their child fails to live up to the expectancy, ability, and interest in the sport they once had.
+The concerns I continue to hear/see/observe are parents “forcing” or “pressurizing” their child into a sport that they themselves were once successful.
+The “If I played, YOU play approach”.
+Then they suddenly become frustrated and alarmed once their child fails to live up to their expectations, ability, or level of interest in the sport they once had.

 Coaches, you might think how can I attempt to change this?

-Remember – Educating the parents is a process, it will NOT happen over night.
+Remember – Educating the parents is a process, it will NOT happen overnight.

 Tip: Don’t mention individual names, unless you’re going to mention everyone name.